BillNyeARussianSpy/EnergyEconomicsProject/README.md

 # EnergyProject
 Repository for EEGT "Danish Energy Islands" Project by Hasselwander, Erenbjerg and Roach.

+Note: to run this you NEED git LFS.
+Download and set up instructions here: https://git-lfs.com/

 ## Installation guide:
 The models require installation of Python (e.g. through Anaconda), some type of git tool (e.g. Github Desktop, Git, Tortoise), and an editor for python code (e.g. VSCode or Sublime).
 The course *Introduction to Programming and Numerical Analysis* provides some pretty detailed guides for setting up Python and VSCode: https://numeconcopenhagen.netlify.app/guides/.
 We do, however, rely on different packages and a slightly different setup.
 The following is a simple installation guide: